Praying Indians of Natick: Aftermath of King Philip's War (1676–1743)

+Natick Indian Identity

+In the era following King Philip's War, Native American communities were often named by the locations in which they lived.
+While this community primarily included Massachusett people, it also members of neighboring Indigenous peoples of the Northeastern Woodlands, who collectively became known as Natick Indians, rather than Massachusett, Nipmuc, or Pawtucket.

-Guardianship of the Indians
+Guardianship of the Indians (1743-1775)

 Instead of being absorbed into the general affairs of a town which was now dominated by white colonists, the colonial government appointed a commissioner to oversee the Natick in 1743.
 Originally, the commissioner was charged to manage the timber resources, as most of the forests of New England had been felled to make way for farm and pasture, making the timber on Indian lands a valuable commodity.
 Very quickly, the guardian of Natick came to control the exchange of land, and any funds set up by the sale of Indian products, but mainly land.
 As the guardians assumed more power and were rarely supervised, many instances of questionable land sales by the guardians and embezzlement of funds have been recorded.
 The appointment of the guardians reduced the Indians to colonial wards, as they were no longer able to directly address the courts, vote in town elections, and removed the power of the Indian chiefs.

 Land was the Indians' only commodity, which their guardians often sold to pay for treatments for the sick, care of orphans, and debts incurred by Indians, but Indians were also the victims of unfair credit schemes that often forced the land out of their hands.